Vyral/base-template/_posts/2023-03-22-homeowners-need-to-fill-out-this-crucial-exemption.md

 {% include excerpt.html %}

 Did you know there's an easy way to save money on your property taxes this year?
-I'm here today to tell you about the residential tax exemption that can save you a lot of money.
+I'm here today to tell you about the Residential Tax Exemption that can save you a lot of money.
 If you're not aware of this or if you're getting ready to buy a home, pay attention!

-When you purchase a home and plan to occupy it as your full-time residence, you must fill out a residential tax exemption form.
+When you purchase a home and plan to occupy it as your full-time residence, you must fill out a Residential Tax Exemption Form.
 Otherwise, the County might tax you as an investor or a second homeowner, increasing your taxes by 40%.&nbsp;

 To avoid this, follow these simple steps: